 The other Florida mosque that was victim to arson, which occurred on September 11th of 2016, was the Islamic Center of Fort Pierce.
 The arsonist was sentenced to 30 years in prison.
 Arson is a first-degree felony, which carries a punishment of up to 30 years in Florida and a maximum fine of $10,000.
 According to Florida statute 806.01, arson is defined as the willful and unlawful “commission of any felony, by fire or explosion, damages or causes to be damaged” any of the following:

 - Any structure where people are normally present, whether any are currently present or not; or

 - Any structure that a person had reasonable grounds to believe was occupied by a person.

-A structure includes a building with an enclosed area, a roof over it, any real property and appurtenances thereto, a tent, portable building, a vehicle, vessel, watercraft, or an aircraft.
+A structure includes a building with an enclosed area, a roof over it, any real property and appurtenances thereto, a tent, a portable building, a vehicle, a vessel, a watercraft, or an aircraft.